dysphasia/multilist/README.md

 >
 > **Default:** 10
 >
-> Limit the amount of items that maybe selected at once
+> Limit the amount of items that may be selected at once.
+Set to `0' for no limit

 #####onChange